Search-friendly website architecture is important to ensure that search engines can access your site’s content.

-First a bit of background about how search engines build the indices from which they derive the website listings displayed on their results pages.
-Google and the other search engines don’t have teams of people who archive every single page on the Web.
+First, a bit of background about how search engines build the indices from which they derive the website listings displayed on their results pages.
+Google and the other search engines don’t have teams of people who archive every page on the Web.
 It relies on programs called “spiders” – automated robots that move between links and store the information in a site’s code in their databases.

 1. Too much content in image or script files.